vorakl/aves/README.rst

 * A compact paginator for the unlimited number of pages
 * Provided configuration hides all html files in the end of links.
 All URLs end with a slash (e.g. site/path/to/)
 * Any sub-directories along the path of URLs are accessable (e.g. site/tag/misc/ , site/tag/ , site/)
-* A correct year's part of a copyright string accordingly to dates of a first and a last articles
+* A correct year's part of a copyright string accordingly to dates of a first and a last articles (`How to Write a Copyright Notice`_)
 * Versioning of static assets from the config file
 * Configurable header tags (``meta``) for SEO and a separate template for a favicon
 * Shows avarage time to read an article